-some people tend to say good things about others, and others tend to criticize. it's like the cartoon I recall seeing in a sixties East Village Other, I think by Kim Deitch. it depicted two males on the street about to pass each other. one was a bearded hippie with long hair wearing flower power clothes. the other was a square dressed in a suit and hat, carrying a briefcase. there were cartoon thought balloons over each of them. the one over the hippie's head contained a pile of cartoon swear-word symbols. in the bubble over the nine to fiver was a single flower growing in a pot.
+in a cartoon I recall seeing in a 60s East Village Other, I think by Kim Deitch was depicted two males on the street about to pass each other. one was a bearded hippie with long hair wearing flower power clothes. the other was a square dressed in a suit and hat, carrying a briefcase. there were thought balloons over each of them. the one over the hippie's head was a pile of swear-word symbols. in the bubble over the nine to fiver was a single flower growing in a pot.

-she (Hannah Tillich) and Paulus felt that "drugs provided a shortcut without the personality development that must accompany such experiences to make them fruitful."

-the Tillichs' may've thought porn a shortcut as well. while one may experience a desired pleasure, they'd reason it would not result equally in subsequent personality development.
+she (Hannah Tillich) and Paulus felt that "drugs provided a shortcut without the personality development that must accompany such experiences to make them fruitful." the Tillichs' may've thought porn a shortcut as well. while one may experience a desired pleasure, they'd reason it would not result equally in subsequent personality development.